 This post includes affiliate links.

-Looking for a way to keep your dog occupied during your Super Bowl party?
+Looking for a way to keep your dog occupied during your NFL party?
 Here’s a quick and easy way to score a touchdown with your dog…and ensure that your dog stays busy for a while!
 This recipe for use in a KONG® or other stuffable dog chew toy is quick and easy…and a bit hit!

 Using a KONG® or Stuffable Dog Chew Toy